linda-20/Phase3-week1-toyproblem/README.md

 In this task you are required to find the maximum sum of two numbers in an array whose digits add up to the same value.

 challenge3.py:
+This task requires you to generate a string containing as many different lowercase letters as possible, with each letter occurring an equal number of times.

 ## Table of Contents